awsdocs/amazon-transcribe-developer-guide/doc_source/how-streaming.md

 + An end frame\.
 This is a signed message in event stream encoding with an empty body\.

 **Note**
 Amazon Transcribe only supports one stream per HTTP/2 session\.
-If you attempt to use multiple streams, your transcription request will fail\.
+If you attempt to use multiple streams, your transcription request fails\.

 ## Streaming request<a name="streaming-request"></a>